-Early Intervention Service Providers registered either as Individuals or through a Consortium are strongly encouraged to complete the registration form for the NRRSS.
+Early Intervention Service Providers registered either as Individuals or through a Consortium are encouraged to complete the registration form for the NRRSS.
 This will enable the collection of important information about access to the Better Start and HCWA programs for children in the bush.

-This training toolkit provides education resources and interactive training modules for Allied Health Professionals moving to, working in or contemplating taking up, practice in remote and rural Australia.
+This training toolkit provides education resources and interactive training modules for Allied Health Professionals moving to, working in, or contemplating providing services in remote and rural Australia.

 The resources and programs to support early intervention allied health professionals working with Children with Disability is funded by the Australian Government Department of Social Services.

 The Tranisition Toolkit to support allied health professionals on entry to remote and rural practice is funded by the Australian Government Department of Health.

-The views expressed on this website do no necessarily represent the position of the Australian Government.
+The views expressed on this website do not necessarily represent those of the Australian Government.

 40 Thesiger Court